toubiweb-devtools/docker-node-dev-tools/README.md

 Current version includes:

 * node 6.9 and 7.0
-* general tools: wget, vim, sudo
-* node development tools: yeoman, gulp, grunt, bower
+* node development tools: npm, gulp, grunt, bower, forever, yeoman, angular-cli
+* system tools: wget, vim

+The container starts by default:
-* a default "dev" user with sudo rights without password
+* with a "dev" user granted to sudo without password
-* a default working directory: /app
+* in a default working directory: /app

 ## How to use this image

 ### Quick start

+Use the image in development to install tools and dependencies, run your tests, your application...

 ```bash
 docker run --rm -it -v $HOME/my-app:/app -t toubiweb/docker-node-dev-tools bash
 ```

 ### How to use this image to develop nodejs applications

-Use the image in development to run your tests, your application...

 To keep the state of your dev container (including node cache, installed tools) between to usage, it is a good idea to create a docker-compose file: